gRPC¶

 Query / Subscribe Syntax¶

-In order to perform a query or a subscription, a method from the Stub class has to be invoked.
+To perform a query or a subscription, invoke a method from the Stub class.
 The syntax is similar to AMISQL and has the following form:

 Primitive types can be used as you would in AMISQL: